CristopherNim/WGU-D206/D208 Task 1.md

 •  an interpretation of the coefficients.

-## H.  List the web sources used to acquire data or segments of third-party code to support the application.
-Ensure the web sources are reliable.

 ## I.  Acknowledge sources, using in-text citations and references, for content that is quoted, paraphrased, or summarized.

-## J.  Demonstrate professional communication in the content and presentation of your submission.